 The 1987 book, Statistical Spectral Analysis: A Nonprobabilistic Theory, argues for more judicious use of the modern stochastic-process-model (arising from the work of mathematicians in the 1930s, such as Khinchin, Kolmogorov, and others) instead of the more realistic predecessor: the time-series model first developed mathematically by Norbert Wiener in 1930 (see also page 59 of Wiener 1949, written in 1942, regarding the historical relationship between his and Kolmogorov’s approaches), that was briefly revisited in the 1960s by engineers before it was buried by mathematicians.
 The brief tongue-in-cheek essay Ensembles in Wonderland, published in IEEE Signal Processing Magazine, AP Forum, 1994 and reproduced below, is an attempt at satirizing the outrage typified by narrow-minded thinkers exemplified by two outspoken skeptics, Neil Gerr and Melvin Hinich, who wrote scathing remarks and a book review characterizing this book as utter nonsense.

-Before presenting the article “Ensembles in Wonderland”, the final letter to SP Forum in the debate is reproduced first for the sake of hindsight.
+Before presenting the several letters comprising the debate, including the standalone article “Ensembles in Wonderland”, the final letter to SP Forum in the debate is reproduced here first to provide hindsight, especially for interpreting “Ensembles in Wonderland”.
+The bracketed text, e.g., [text], below was added at the time this material was posted on this website to enhance clarity.

 July 2, 1995 (published in Nov 1995)